 - Dual-sided pedals are compatible with both high-performance SPD cleats and traditional fitness shoes

-- Q-factor of 202 mm
+- The Echelon EX1 smart connect fitness bike’s Q-factor of 202 mm

-Echelon is no different; the EX1 features SPD-compatible pedals on one side of the pedal and toe cages on the other, allowing maximum flexibility based upon the user’s personal preferences.
+Echelon is no different; the EX1 features SPD-compatible pedals on one side of the pedal and toe cages on the other, allowing maximum flexibility based on the user’s personal preferences.
 This makes the Echelon suitable for both those who would never cycle without SPD cleats and more casual riders who simply want to ride in their usual athletic shoes.
-The cage has an adjustable strap, so that the cage can be tightened or loosened to your own specifications.
+The cage has an adjustable strap so that the cage can be tightened or loosened to your own specifications.

 The Q-factor on the Echelon EX1 spin bike is 202mm, which places the EX1 among the wider stance exercise bikes on the market currently.
 Typically a narrower stance is preferred, as it permits ergonomic positioning of the feet and knees, allowing for a more comfortable and productive workout by reducing strain on your muscles and joints and through more efficient power transfer throughout your pedal strokes.
 As stated previously, 202mm is on the wider side of spin bikes currently available, but some riders with longer legs might still be able to find it comfortable.

 Echelon EX1 Flywheel:

-- 28.6 lb fixed flywheel
+- The Echelon Fit EX1 has a 28.6 lb fixed flywheel